-This is a poem based loosely on my experiences as a soldier in Northern Ireland in South Armagh.
+This is a poem loosely based on my experiences as a soldier in Northern Ireland, specifically in South Armagh.

 It’s a bright day in the Province